resources > training: veterinarians

 TRAINING FOR VETERINARIANS: ANIMAL CRUELTY

-Animal Folks is hosting training on animal cruelty for veterinarians and veterinary technicians at the Minnesota Veterinary Medical Association (MVMA) Annual Meeting in February 2017 in Minneapolis, Minnesota.
+Animal Folks held training on animal cruelty for veterinarians and veterinary technicians at the Minnesota Veterinary Medical Association (MVMA) Annual Meeting on February 22 and 23, 2017 in Minneapolis, Minnesota.

 Animal Folks has identified the need for training on this topic and is working in collaboration with the Minnesota Animal Cruelty Task Force Veterinary Advisory Committee and nationally-recognized experts in the field of veterinary forensics.